kleinzd/kleinzd/README.md

 <p align="center">
     <img height="250" src="images/takina.png"><br/>
     <b>"Success occurs when your dreams get bigger than your excuses."</b>
-    <br/><br/>
 </p>

-<h2>👋 Hi!
-I'm Kleinz</h2><br/>
+## 👋 Hi!
+I'm Kleinz
 ...that's my online alias anyway.
 I'm Miguel, a 14 year old high school student doing web development as a hobby.
 I come from the Philippines.
 I dream of pursuing a career as a developer, in fact thats what I already am now.
 Been learning development stuff for 3 years now.
-Nice to meet y'all<br/><br/>
+Nice to meet y'all

 ## Projects